Ali Velshi: CNN

-Velshi moved to the U.S. in September 2001, joining business news channel CNNfn in New York City.
-He anchored several shows, including Insights, Business Unusual, Street Sweep, and Your Money, and co-hosted The Money Gang with Pat Kiernan before the network closed down in December 2004.
-Reassigned to the main CNN network, he remained a business anchor and reporter posted initially to CNN's early-morning program Daybreak.
-In 2005, Velshi hosted 13 hour-long episodes of The Turnaround, a reality television show, during which he traveled across America introducing small business owners who were facing challenges or seeking to grow their businesses to high-profile mentors who helped the small business owners develop a plan for success.
-After The Turnaround, Velshi was assigned to the newly launched The Situation Room from 2005 to 2006.
-Velshi joined American Morning as business correspondent in late 2006 and then again as co-anchor in 2011.
-In 2008, Velshi undertook a cross-country road trip aboard the CNN Election Express, during which he travelled from Myrtle Beach, South Carolina, to Los Angeles, California, stopping along the way to discuss money issues with Americans.
-Velshi also spent 10 days riding the CNN Election Express through rural Texas before that state's March 4, 2008, primaries.
+Velshi moved to the U.S. in September 2001, joining CNNfn, a business news channel in Columbus Circle, Manhattan.
+He anchored several shows including Insights, Business Unusual, Street Sweep, and Your Money; he also co-hosted The Money Gang with Pat Kiernan before the network closed in December 2004.
+Reassigned to CNN, he remained a business anchor and reporter posted initially to CNN's early-morning program Daybreak.
+In 2005, Velshi hosted 13 hour-long episodes of The Turnaround, a reality television show.
+For the program, he traveled across the U.S. introducing small business owners who were facing challenges or seeking to grow their businesses to high-profile mentors who helped small business owners develop a plan for success.

+After The Turnaround, Velshi was assigned to a new show, The Situation Room from 2005 to 2006.
+He joined American Morning as business correspondent in late 2006 and again as co-anchor in 2011.
+In 2008, he undertook a cross-country road trip aboard the CNN Election Express; during the trip he traveled from Myrtle Beach, South Carolina, to Los Angeles making stops to discuss money topics with the public.
+For 10 days he rode the CNN Election Express through rural Texas before the Texas primary on March 4, 2008.

-Velshi regularly was a substitute anchor for CNN/U.S. programs such as American Morning.
+Velshi regularly was a substitute anchor for CNN programs including American Morning.
 On Saturday and Sunday he co-hosted a business program called Your Money.
-Velshi also hosted CNN's Energy Hunt, which took him to the Arctic National Wildlife Refuge and to the Oil Sands of Canada in 2008.
-Tragic events during 2008 brought Velshi more airtime, including reporting from the now-destroyed Marriott Hotel in Islamabad, Pakistan, after the killing of Benazir Bhutto.
-During coverage of Hurricanes Gustav and Ike, Velshi appeared on air, on location from hurricane-stricken areas, as the storms hit.
+Additionally, he hosted CNN's Energy Hunt in 2008, taking him to places like the Arctic National Wildlife Refuge in Alaska and to the Athabasca oil sands in northeastern Alberta.
+He had airtime during tragedies, reporting from the Marriott Hotel (which was destroyed) in Islamabad, Pakistan, after the killing of Benazir Bhutto.
+During coverage of Gustav and Ike, Velshi appeared on air, on location from hurricane-stricken areas, as the storms made landfall.

-During the 2008 financial crisis, Velshi again appeared on television frequently throughout the day on shows including American Morning and Anderson Cooper 360° and took viewers' live calls during special editions of Your Money and during his weekly call-in radio show.
-Until leaving CNN, Velshi co-hosted the market opening edition of World Business Today on CNN International.

-Being Muslim, Velshi regularly acknowledges his background and perspective when discussions involve Islam.
-Velshi has strongly defended the Muslim community's right to build a mosque and Islamic center (Park51) near Ground Zero in New York City.
-Velshi has also been critical of Peter King's hearings on Islamic radicalization in the United States as a form of Islamophobia, branding King as "naive".
-Velshi supports the separation of mosque and state and rejects "Political Islam", which requires the implementation of Sharia law.
+During the 2008 financial crisis, Velshi again appeared on television frequently throughout the day on shows including American Morning and Anderson Cooper 360°.
+Velshi took viewers' live calls during special editions of Your Money and during a weekly call-in radio show of his.
+Until leaving CNN, he co-hosted the market opening edition of World Business Today on CNN International.
+Being a Muslim, Velshi regularly acknowledges his background and perspective when discussions involve Islam.
+He has strongly defended the Muslim community's right to build a mosque and Islamic center, Park51 near Ground Zero in Lower Manhattan.
+He has been critical of Peter King's hearings on Islamic radicalization in the United States as a form of Islamophobia, branding King as being "naive".
+Velshi supports the separation of mosque and state, rejecting "Political Islam".
+Political Islam requires the implementation of Sharia law.